cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Customers should feel free to say no. A simple yes or no choice is all that is needed.

-Good upsells do not introduce complicated decisions.
+The best upsells do not introduce complicated decisions.
 They are small, obvious improvements that feel worth the extra cost.

-Proven Upselling Ideas by Product Type
+Proven Event Upselling Ideas (By Product Type)

 Popcorn Upsells

-Size upgrades
+1) Size upgrades

 Offer clear size steps:

 Display the price difference clearly and keep it simple.
 A £1 step between sizes works well at most events.
-Many customers automatically choose the middle or top option when they see it.

-Flavour upgrades
+2) Flavour upgrades

 Beyond sweet or salty, premium coatings add strong perceived value:

-Topping add-ons
+3) Topping add-ons

 A simple fixed price works best.